bromaniac/baby-git/README.md

 ~1000 lines of code in this initial release have accomplished so much, and I hope it will amaze you too!

+All code in this repository is attributed to Linus Torvalds, and copyrighted via the GNU General Public License version 2.
+All documentation and comments, except where otherwise noted inline, are the original work of myself, on behalf of AnalytixBar LLC, and are also copyrighted via the GNU General Public License version 2.

 Jacob Stopak, AnalytixBar LLC

-PS: Cheers to Linus Torvalds and Junio Hamano, Git is a dank tool.
+PS: Cheers to Linus Torvalds, Junio Hamano, and all other Git contributors.
+Git is a dank tool.

 PPS: Pull requests and community input/support are very welcome.